nguyenvandungb/mapotempo-web/README.md

 Save changes and Quit

-Run this command to activate your modifications :
+Run this command to activate your modifications:

     source ~/.bashrc